delete-files-and-directories-linux

 ./tmp_dir1

-Now, if I want to delete the directories we have found I can use the -exec flag:
+Now, if we want to delete the directories we have found you can use the -exec flag:

 find . -type d -name 'tmp_*' -exec rm -r {} \;